e-Learning for Educators

-This workshop provides an introduction to the concept of Universal Design for Learning (UDL), and strategies for implementing a UDL approach in instructional settings.
+This course provides an introduction to the concept of Universal Design for Learning (UDL), and strategies for implementing a UDL approach in instructional settings.
 Universal Design for Learning is an approach to teaching and learning and the development of curriculum and assessment that draws on current brain research and new media technologies to respond to individual differences.
 This workshop is designed to acquaint participants with UDL principles and provide practical, hands-on experience using software tools and digital media for learning support.
 Participants will explore how these tools can be incorporated into their classroom practice and plan a lesson that uses these tools.

 Understand the basic principles of Universal Design for Learning;